 Comment.
 Section 723.077 deals with the priority a tax withholding order is to be given with respect to other earnings withholding orders.
 A withholding order for taxes takes priority over any prior order except one for support or another withholding order for taxes.
 As indicated in the Comment to Section 723.030, a support order always takes priority over any other order.
-Thus, where a support order is in effect and a subsequent tax order is received, the employer will continue to withhold for support, and the amount withheld pursuant to the tax order will be dependent upon the amount of earnings left after subtracting the amount withheld pursuant to the support order Similarly, where a tax order is in effect and a support order is served, the support order again takes priority.
-The employer will withhold pursuant to the support order first, and the amount withheld pursuant to the support order first, and the amount withheld pursuant to the support order first, and the amount withheld pursuant to the support order will be dependent upon the be reduced by the amount withheld pursuant to the withhelding order for support.
+Thus, where a support order is in effect and a subsequent tax order is received, the employer will continue to withhold for support, and the amount withheld pursuant to the tax order will be reduced by the amount withheld pursuant to the withholding order for support.
+Similarly, where a tax order is in effect and a support order is served, the support order again takes priority.

-amount of earnings left after subtracting the amount withheld prirsuant to the support order.
 See the Comments to Sections 723.030 and 723.050.
 However, where the prior order is for the collection of a debt other than for taxes or support, the tax order displaces the prior order, and the employer must withhold only pursuant to the tax order until the tax debt is completely paid.
 If the earnings withholding order for taxes is satisfied during the withholding period of the prior order (Section 723.022), the employer must then again withhold pursuant to the prior order.
 Where there is a prior tax order in effect, the second tax order is ineffective; the employer may not withhold pursuant to the second order and must promptly notify the agency which issued or obtained the second order of the reason for his action.
 See Section 723.104(b).